aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 and construct a list of beacon key ids.

-If this list of beacon key ids is empty get beacon key for query MUST return a flag indication this.
+If this list of beacon key ids is empty get beacon key for query MUST return a flag indicating this.

 A query MUST fail if this flag is present, and any part of the query requires a key; that is, needs to compute a standard beacon.